 Samsung has already responded to this issue by distributing a software update, which regulates the color balance of the device.
 The company says it is simply offering "a further enhanced ability to adjust the color setting to their preference," so once you receive the update you can adjust the display even more than when you first took it out of the box.
 Whether or not this actually goes someway to resolving the issue remains to be seen.
 We haven't had a chance to test these ourselves yet, but as soon as we have we'll let you know if the update is the answer to your prayers or the thing of nightmares.
 Keep watching this space.

-Quite a few Galaxy S8 owners have recently been voicing complaints that their home button seems to be malfunctioning.
+Quite a few Galaxy S8 owners have voiced complaints that their home button seems to be malfunctioning.
 After locking the phone it begins to vibrate and turns the screen back on, prompting a password unlock (either passcode or fingerprint scan).
 Apparently this issue occurs both immediately after locking the phone, as well as occurring after a delay of a few seconds.

-Apparently multiple Galaxy S8 and Galaxy S8+ users are having issues with their bluetooth connection.
-When the device is connected to bluetooth speakers and headsets, the audio breaks up.
-Other users are reporting that when they are listening to music via bluetooth speakers, the bluetooth connections just disconnects.
+Apparently multiple Galaxy S8 and Galaxy S8+ users are having issues with their Bluetooth connection.
+When the device is connected to Bluetooth speakers and headsets, the audio breaks up.
+Other users are reporting that when they are listening to music via Bluetooth speakers, the Bluetooth connection just disconnects.

 The Galaxy S8 fingerprint scanner seems to be causing several issues.
 The main problem at the moment seems to be that the fingerprint scanner can't or won't always recognize notification gestures or fingerprints.
 Some users report that the fingerprint sensor was basically acting dead, refusing to recognize multiple saved fingerprints to unlock the S8.